That end user SSL certificate is only one part of a certificate chain.

 This paragraph will get a little technical, so feel free to skip ahead.
 Anytime a browser or device is presented with an SSL certificate it receives the certificate itself as well as the public key associated with the certificate.
-Using the public key, it decrypts the digital signature and sees who it was made by–what certificate signed it.
+Using the public key, it verifies the digital signature and sees who it was made by – what certificate signed it.
 You can probably start piecing this together now.
-When your browser is authenticating the end user SSL certificate on a website, it uses the public key that is provided to decrypt the signature and move one link up the chain.
-It continues repeating this process – decrypting the signature and following the chain to the certificate that signed it – until eventually it arrives at one of the root certificates in the browser’s trust store.
+When your browser is authenticating the end user SSL certificate on a website, it uses the public key that is provided to verify the signature and move one link up the chain.
+It continues repeating this process – authenticating the signature and following the chain to the certificate that signed it – until eventually it arrives at one of the root certificates in the browser’s trust store.

 If it can’t chain the certificate back to one of its trusted roots, it won’t trust that certificate.

 Ok, so what is the difference between a Root CA and an Intermediate CA?